HOW TO DO SEO FOR BEGINNERS?

-And finally — here's the kicker — how can you help provide the best content about designer suits to cultivate a community and fulfil what all those people are searching for?
+And finally — here's the kicker — how can you help provide the best content about designer suits to cultivate a community and fulfill what all those people are searching for?
 Asking these questions is a crucial planning step that will guide your keyword research and help you craft better content.

 There would be few keywords in your mind that you would like to rank for.
-Your products, services, website addresses, or other topics are great seed keywords for your research, So start there!
+Your products, services, website addresses, or other topics are great seed keywords for your research, so start there!
 You can enter those keywords into a keyword research tool to discover average monthly search volume and similar keywords.
 It can help you determine keywords are most popular amongst searchers.